tts-tcq-2024/conclusive-in-py-MPM3KOR/README.md

 This repository has legacy code in it.
 Let's refactor to enable evolution without adding complexity.

-## About this repository
+About this repository

-The objective of the code is to monitor battery temperature and prevent damage:
+The objective of the code is to monitor battery temperature and prevent damage

 - Classify the temperature measurement as being too high or too low.
 This classification depends on the type of cooling.
 With active cooling, the battery can reach higher temperatures before taking action.
 - Transmit the classification to take action: When the system has a controller, send the classification to it.
 In the absence of a controller, send the classification via email.
 In this project, the transmission is 'simulated' by printing on the console.

-The [GitHub Actions](https://docs.github.com/en/actions) in this project implement several workflows:
+The [GitHub Actions](https://docs.github.com/en/actions) in this project implement several workflows

 - No Duplications: Fails on finding duplication of 3 lines or more.
 There are no duplications, so this passes.
 - Limit complexity: The limit per function is set at 3 and it's currently failing